-Padilla and Hecox make up the YouTube channel “Smosh”, which boasts over 20 million subscribers.
-After their massive success online, the pair decided to star in their own feature film, directed by Alex Winter.
-Winter, a personal fan of “Smosh”, said he was attracted to the project because “it was an opportunity to work with people that I knew were creative, collaborative and fun.”
-The casting of the film was cooperative, as Winter primarily chose the actors, but he said that “we all worked together to choose YouTube stars for the movie because that is Anthony and Ian’s world.”
+After achieving massive success online, Padilla and Hecox decided to star in their own feature film, directed by Alex Winter.
+Winter, a personal fan of the “Smosh” Youtube channel, was attracted to the project because it was “an opportunity to work with people that were creative, collaborative, and fun.”
+The creative process was collaborative as Winter primarily chose the actors but said that they “all worked together to choose YouTube stars for the movie as that is Anthony and Ian’s world.”

-Padilla and Hecox also experienced changes when switching between media styles.
+Padilla and Hecox also experienced changes when switching between YouTube and film.
 “We don’t have the instant gratification once we finish a project.
-We shot this movie over a year ago and it is now just coming out to the public,” replied Hecox.
+We shot this movie over a year ago and it is now coming out to the public,” replied Hecox.
 Padilla exclaimed, “The NPAA’s rating was shocking.
 We always thought that we created PG-13 videos, but apparently what we think is PG-13 is not what they think, so we learned the fun way.”

 As the influence of the Internet continues to increase, a growing number of teens and adults look to YouTube to spread their image around the globe.
 Current stars on the site, Ricky Dillon and Mahogany Lox, have advice for these newcomers.
 As the screams of her devoted fans rise, Lox clearly states that the most important thing is “to never be scared and always be who you are.”
 She shares a strong connection with each of her supporters and “feels like they are all best friends.”
 Since starting his career in 2010, Ricky Dillon has faced his fair share of criticism.
 For those who have less experience with it, he says that “if it’s not constructive criticism, just ignore it.
 Do what you love and take the genuine help, while ignoring the hate comments.”